RamiSyr/Crypto-Finder/README.md

 ![Alt text](https://raw.githubusercontent.com/RamiSyr/Crypto-Finder/master/CryptoFinder.png)

 Script with interface, searches for hundreds of files that can be created by different kind of ransomware.
-Actually, searches for 170+ different ransomwares and 300+ ransomware notes and extensions on all internal and external drives.
+Actually, searches for 170+ different ransomwares and their 300+ notes and encrypted file extensions on all internal and external drives.

 The script runs as Admin by itself to insure that it will have access to search everywhere.<br>
 It has ListView in his body, which will display the result of the scan after the scan done. <br>